-Is there a bird’s next over the the front entrance risking bird poop on the customer’s head?
+Is there a bird’s nest over the front entrance risking bird poop on the customer’s head?
 Are customers being served in a timely way?
 Did the store look inviting, with all light bulbs on and everything dusted and ready to go?
 Were the employees up to speed on the latest products and services?

 There was no question.
 Knowing an executive could stop in at any moment kept everyone on their toes.
-The stores were undoubtedly cleaner and the customer service was better as a result.
+The stores were undoubtedly cleaner, and the customer service was better as a result.

 Of course, these visits were always stressful.
 The general sentiment was “no such thing as a good visit”–the best you could hope for was “not a bad one.”